igfarm/speaker-stand/README.md

 To create printable 3D parts using the SCAD file:

 - `show_part`: set to true if you want to generate one of the parts
-- `part`: part to show, values are "hi", "low", "platform"
+- `part`: part to show, values are "hi", "low", "platform", "test"

 These parts are suitable for printing on a Prusa Mini printer with a 7"x7"x7" bed.